zqzas/Network-Analyzer/prob2_forced-directed-graph/README.md

 Basically, use http://bl.ocks.org/d3noob/5141278

-But I modify the code to get arrows and edges with varied stroke-widths.
+But I modify the code to get arrows and edges with varied stroke-widths which depend on d.value, namely the connection number.

 My html: http://zqzas.com/soc/display.html